 Citrate is part of an army of like molecules, perhaps hundreds of them.

 Cells traffic in acids that are made into each other, transformed in the process of producing energy and things cells need to make.
 We eat the acids mostly without their protons, which have been left behind in the blood of the animal or sap of the plant before it was taken for us to eat, and for the most part – in animals at least, removed by the kidneys.
+A name for these protonless acids is ‘food anions’, negatively charged molecules that take up protons when metabolized.

 How Can We Measure The Alkali We Eat?